-For the better part of baseball history, the leadoff spot in a batting order was reserved for guys like the White Sox shortstop, spray hitters who were light on their feet, worked the count, put the ball in play (preferably on the ground), could steal a bag and generally served as a pain to opposing pitchers.
+For the better part of baseball history, the leadoff spot in a batting order was reserved for spray hitters who were light on their feet, worked the count, put the ball in play (preferably on the ground), could steal a base, and generally served as a pain to opposing pitchers.

 If you haven’t noticed, it’s all about launch angles and the almighty home run these days.
-Why bother to get him on, get him over and get him in when some behemoth can do all of that on one swing of the bat?
-Hello, Kyle Schwarber.
+Why bother to get him on, get him over and get him in when some behemoth can do all of that with one swing of the bat?
 One-time staples such as hit-and-runs and stolen bases only get in the way.

 50. Lou Whitaker, Second Base

 Teams: Detroit Tigers

 Leadoff position: 922 G, .284 BA, .358 OBP, .435 SLG, 83 SB